 - Frozen berries: The easiest way to preserve bilberries is to freeze them as whole berries.
 Frozen bilberries are a lovely addition to smoothies, morning porridge or baked treats such as muffins.

 - Berry powders: Another easy way to enjoy the benefits of blueberries are bilberry powders.
 Bilberry powders are prepared from whole dried berries by drying them at low temperature.
 This preserves the natural colors, flavors and nutrients of the berries.
-You can get the same health benefits from only one teaspoon of powder as one deciliter of bilberries has.
+You can get the same health benefits from only one tablespoon of powder as one deciliter of bilberries has.
 Bilberry powders are also easy to add to almost any foods, they store well and they are safe for even the smallest members of the family.